-Age 65.
+Age 66.
 Female.
 Malaysian.
-Independent Non-Executive Director.
-She was appointed to the Board on 26 June 2018.
-She is a member of the Audit Committee.
+Non-Independent Non-Executive Director.
+She was appointed to the Board as an Independent Non-Executive Director on 26 June 2018 and was subsequently re-designated to Non-Independent Non-Executive Director on 26 May 2023.
 She sits on the Boards of Pan Malaysia Holdings Berhad, Pan Malaysian Industries Berhad, Pan Malaysia Capital Berhad and Metrojaya Berhad.
 She is the Advisor for EL Wafa Travel Services Sdn Bhd.
 She is a graduate in Accountancy and Business Management Studies.
 She had worked with Tabung Haji Kuala Lumpur from 1980 to 1985 and was subsequently attached to Tabung Haji Saudi Arabia under the auspices of the Embassy of Malaysia from 1986 to 1992.
 She was appointed as the Councillor in the Haj Welfare Division in Tabung Haji Jeddah to assist pilgrims who need counselling during the Haj period in Saudi Arabia.
 She was also the Public Relations Manager of the Malaysian Women's Association Club of Jeddah.
 She handled the activities of the Club that includes public relations with various Government, Corporate and other associations in Saudi Arabia.
 She also played an important role in the International Women's Association of Jeddah in the affairs of Welfare and Charity work.
 Formerly, she was the Chief Executive Officer of FDI Travel Services Sdn Bhd.
 Her exposure and experience in trade and travel began while working for the family-owned businesses.
-She attended all the 6 Board Meetings held during the financial year ended 30 June 2022.